 Tracks The Train Set Game Accessibility Report

-We've documented 25 accessibility features for Tracks The Train Set Game in the Difficulty, Getting Started, Reading, Navigation, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 25 accessibility features for Tracks The Train Set Game in the Controls, Getting Started, Reading, Navigation, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.This is a digital version of wooden toy train sets, without the costs of buying more and more track pieces.
 You build your toy train set and towns and then jump into the driver's seat and drive the train, seeing your toy world to scale.
 It's a very calming and relaxing game, which is also very creative and suitable for any age.

 There is both controller and mouse and keyboard support but only the latter option allows for remapping of keys.
 There are some keys that do two functions.
 There is currently no way to split a key that has two functions into one function per key.